-- a.
-Preliminary race results and penalty assessments are posted at the race venue, at or near the scoring tent, as soon as possible after each event.
-The posting time shall be stated on the results and penalties sheets. - b.
-Protests to the preliminary results and opposition to penalties must be submitted by the head coach, unless the head coach is the parent in which case a different Level 3 coach from the team must submit the protest, using the forms provided, to the head referee or designated race official within 15 minutes of the posting time. - c.
-After the timely protests and opposition to penalties are considered, ruled upon, and approved by the league director or the head referee, the results on race day shall be official and posted at the scoring tent.
-Unless otherwise stated in a decision or ruling, such decisions and rulings made on race day regarding protests and penalties are conclusive.
-Medals will be awarded based on the official results on race day. - d.
-At the discretion of the league director or head referee, the decision and ruling on a protest or opposition to a penalty may be deferred until after race day.
-If such a deferred decision affects the podium results for an event, medals may be awarded at a later date following resolution of the dispute.
+- After the timely protests and opposition to penalties are considered, ruled upon, and approved by the league director or the head referee, the results on race day shall be official and posted.
+Unless otherwise stated in a decision or ruling, such decisions and rulings made on race day regarding protests and penalties are final. - If asked by a league official, student-athletes and coaches who are involved on either side of the dispute may submit statements within the applicable protest period.
+Submitting such statements after the protest period is permissible only if done at the request of league officials. - At the discretion of the league director or head referee, the decision and ruling on a protest or opposition to a penalty may be deferred until after race day.
+If such a deferred decision affects the podium results for an event, medals may be awarded at a later date following resolution of the dispute - Protests made on race day but deferred for later decision and protests submitted during an extended protest period shall be heard by the league director, head referee, or members of the league rules committee, or any one or combination thereof.